Hubble Space Telescope imaging of the compact elliptical galaxy M32 reveals a dearth of carbon stars: Discussion

 Repeated third dredge-up episodes are limited by the increasing mass-loss rate, which fast becomes the dominant process reducing the mass of the stellar envelope in the later AGB phases.
 Consequently, a metallicity ceiling is predicted by theoretical models whereby not enough carbon nuclei are transported to the convective envelope to obtain C/O $>$1 before stellar mass loss prevents further dredge-up \citep[e.g.,][]{Marigo2013}; this is expected to occur around [M/H] $>$ $+$0.1, although models for this regime are limited due to a number of complex physical processes which are poorly constrained.

 M32 has very low numbers of carbon stars relative to the size of its TP-AGB population which, prior to contamination subtraction, results in a C/M ratio of 0.020 $\pm$ 0.003.
 However, when using the ratio of C to M stars to determine the true properties of the underlying system, contamination subtraction is crucial, especially in the case of M32 where a large contribution from M31 stars is expected.
-Given this, we have adopted two different approaches for the M31 contamination correction; the first uses the C and M star counts from `Field 20' of \citet{Boyer2019} the second used the \citet{Boyer2019} sample to extrapolate the star counts at M32's deprojected radius, these approaches are discussed further in Section~\ref{sec:contamination}.
+Given this, we have adopted two different approaches for the M31 contamination correction; the first uses the C and M star counts directly from `Field 20' of \citet{Boyer2019} after adjusting for the difference in area, the second used the \citet{Boyer2019} sample to extrapolate the star counts at M32's deprojected radius (`M31 extrapolation corrected'), these approaches are discussed further in Section~\ref{sec:contamination}.

 Table~\ref{tab:AGB_counts} gives the final number of AGB candidates, the C/M ratio for the raw M32 stellar counts and our corrected values accounting for contamination from M31's population using these two approaches.
 After applying these corrections the number of carbon stars in our M32 FOV is zero or negative; indicating that there are no carbon stars in M32.
 This is consistent with the distribution of C-stars shown in Figure~\ref{fig:M32_Cstar_loc} which typically don't follow the general stellar distribution of M32, suggesting they are mostly from M31.
 A similar effect was observed by \cite{Rowe2005} using narrow-band optical photometry, who find a lack of carbon stars in the solar-metallicity inner regions of M33.